How to Get Over a Breakup?

 Immediately after heartbreak is the hardest part of a breakup.
 The heart may feel like it’s breaking, but these events are the necessary precursor to the best chapters of life.
 As Frank Sinatra said, “The best is yet to come.”

-How to Move on From a Breakup?
+How to Move On from a Breakup?

 Every relationship is as different as the people who share them; some relationships may take days to get over, and others may take a long time.
 Some may think they are over their partner, not realizing they are demonstrating toxic behaviors resulting from the breakup.